 The Christmas period may mean that your normal routine is disrupted, and this can make it easier to forget to look after yourself.
 Trying to keep to regular patterns of sleeping and eating are small things that can make a difference.
 Seeing friends or family, or volunteering for the day, can all help.

-We can all drink more on festive occasions, but it’s important to remember that using alcohol to escape the pain of loss provides only very temporary relief.
+It's tempting to drink more on festive occasions, and it can feel like a drink might help numb any difficult feelings.
+But it’s important to remember that using alcohol to escape the pain of loss provides only very temporary relief.
 If you find you're relying heavily on drinking alcohol, consider taking some drink free days.
 You can also find advice from Drink Aware on how to reduce your alcohol consumption.

 6. Skip the Christmas films